Robert H. Paul: Assassination attempt

 While the election decision was being argued in the courts, Paul rejoined Wells Fargo as a shotgun messenger.
 On the evening of March 15, 1881, the stage-driver of the Kinnear & Company stagecoach carrying $26,000 in silver bullion (about $ in today's dollars) en route from Tombstone to Benson, Arizona, took ill in Contention City and Paul took the reins and the driver's seat.
 Three members of the Cochise County Cowboys—Jim Crane, Harry Head, and Bill Leonard—attempted to rob the stagecoach near Drew's Station, just outside Contention City, by first stepping into the road and commanding them to "Hold!"

-Immediately, Crane fired at the guard's seat killing the popular and well-known driver Eli 'Budd' Philpot.
+Immediately, Crane fired at the guard's seat, killing the popular and well-known driver Eli 'Budd' Philpot.
 Paul believed that this shot was meant for him because Philpot was in the shotgun messenger seat that he would normally have occupied.
 This would lead to theories of an assassination attempt.
 Paul fired his shotgun and emptied his revolver at the robbers, wounding a Cowboy later identified as Bill Leonard in the groin.
 In the exchange, a miner named Peter Roerig, riding in the rear dickey seat, was also killed.

-Philpot's body lurched forward onto the horses and they spooked running off.
+Philpot's body lurched forward onto the horses and they spooked and ran off.
 Paul was able to bring the stage under control after about 1 mi by jumping onto the tongue, at which point they had lost the robbers.
 Paul returned to the attempted robbery site near Drews Station and joined in with the posse on an 18-day chase that produced Luther King.
 King was holding the horses for the robbers and identified them by name.